 - Make sure that your agents are set up to use the channels (Getting started for administrators in the Zendesk Agent Workspace).

 After you complete these steps, you can then configure public messaging with Facebook, if needed.
-This is a separate, additional task that you must complete from your Support admin settings (instead of Admin Center).
-For information about setting up public messaging with Facebook, see Setting up your Facebook channel.
+This is a separate, additional task (see Setting up your Facebook channel).